cyevgeniy/bpv/README.md

-# bp - version bump
+# bpv - BumP Version

 **In development**

-Bp is a package that helps you to increase semver versions in your project.
+Bpv is a package that helps you to increase semver versions in your project.
 It takes the current version, increases it, and then updates all matches in the specified files with the new version.

 ## Configuration

-Bp expects a `bp.conf.json` file, which looks like this:
+Bpv expects a `bp.conf.json` file, which looks like this:

 ```